jayli/vim-easycomplete/README.md

 LSP Server will all be installed in local path: `~/.config/vim-easycomplete/servers`.

-You can give a specified plugin name for `InstallLspServer` command.
-Both of the following useage are ok:
+`InstallLspServer` command: Both of the following useage are ok:

 - `:InstallLspServer`
 - `:InstallLspServer lua`